dieckmdo/bachelor_experiments/UnrealRealGTClass/README.md

-# UnrealGTClass
+# UnrealRealGTClass

-The folder contains the results of the classification of the real images from and MLN, that was trained on Unreal-Images.
+The folder contains the results of the classification of the real images from a MLN, that was trained on Unreal-Images.

 ## Contents